5 ways to think bigger when it comes to social data

 1. Move beyond your brand to start tracking the things that impact you

-You can monitor brand mentions all you want, but if you aren’t also monitoring the larger factors that affect your business, you will miss key signals that could impact your bottom line.
+You can monitor brand mentions all you want, but if you aren’t also monitoring the larger factors that affect your business and practicing consistent social media data collection, you will miss key signals and social media data that could impact your bottom line.
 What does your organization depend on?
 If you sell any packaged food items, for example, you should be tracking and reporting on what health publications are sharing on social—and what’s getting interest.
 If you’re a retail brand, you should be evaluating retail-tainment activations in stores of your competitors.
-If you are in financial services, you should be listening to everything from how people talk about money on social to how people respond to the financial markets in general.
+If you are in financial services, you should be listening to everything from how people talk about money on social media to how people respond to the financial markets in general.

-If you are able to detect a shift at the top of your funnel, you will have the time you need to evaluate the impact it will have on your business.
+If you’re able to detect a shift at the top of your funnel, you will have the time you need to evaluate the impact it will have on your business.
 This means smarter, better planning.

 2. Develop and test hypotheses around consumer motivations